Dido-class cruiser: Armament

 The Bellona subclass differed in appearance somewhat from their predecessors.
 They had eight 5.25-inch RP10 Mk II guns in four twin turrets and had greatly improved anti-aircraft armament, with twelve 2-pounder guns and twelve Oerlikon 20 mm cannon.
 The bridge of the Bellona class was lowered by one deck compared to the previous three groups.
-This reduced topweight and so full radar control could be fitted to the 5.25-inch turrets and 2-pounder guns.
+This reduced topweight and so full radar control could be fitted to the 5.25-inch turrets and the 2-pounder guns.
 These ships used the HACS high angle fire control system.
 The two funnels were more upright than the raked ones of the original Dido class.